Learn about how 4xx codes specify issues at the client's end.

 403 Forbidden (RFC7231)

-Cloudflare will serve 403 responses if the request violated either a default WAF rule enabled for all orange-clouded Cloudflare domains or a WAF rule enabled for that particular zone.
-Read more at What does the Web Application Firewall do?
+Cloudflare will serve 403 responses if the request violated either a default WAF managed rule enabled for all orange-clouded Cloudflare domains or a WAF managed rule enabled for that particular zone.
+Read more at Understanding WAF managed rules (Web Application Firewall).
 Cloudflare will also serve a 403 Forbidden response for SSL connections to sub/domains that aren't covered by any Cloudflare or uploaded SSL certificate.

 If you're seeing a 403 response that contains Cloudflare branding in the response body, this is the HTTP response code returned along with many of our security features:

-- Web Application Firewall challenge and block pages
+- WAF managed rules/firewall rules challenge and block pages

 - Basic Protection level challenges